 This is perhaps a generalisation, but the majority of students won’t care about brown carpets and old-fashioned furniture.

-As long as the wi-fi works, there is some communal space for parties, and there are pubs and takeaways within reach, they will be happy.
+As long as the wi-fi works, there is some communal space, and there are shops and public transport within reach, they will be happy.
 However, it will be easier to attract students if you invest in the right properties in popular areas, so do bear this in mind.

 Older properties with larger rooms and more than one bathroom/toilet make the best student properties.
 If you can convert a second reception room into a bedroom, it means more profit for you.